 To create her outdoor dining area, Grace used the Hampton Bay Woodbury 7-Piece Dining Set from The Home Depot.

 Style Challenge is a series of posts from guest contributors who aim to bring you fresh inspiration and ideas for your home and garden using a single Home Depot product as a starting point.
-Grace received the Hampton Bay dining set from The Home Depot and a gift card, but The Home Depot provided no other compensation.
+Grace received the Hampton Bay dining set from The Home Depot and a gift card.
 The opinions and ideas Grace expressed are her own.